argilla-io/argilla/docs/index.rst

 .. code-block:: bash

-   pip install rubrix transformers datasets torch
+   pip install rubrix==0.3.0 transformers datasets torch

 Use your favourite editor or a Jupyter notebook to run the following: